 Shorter waves can be seen with the quick finger wave weaves.
 This creates layers and makes them look more complex and interesting.
 Plus, hair this short still packs texture thanks to those wonderful finger waves.

 A nice difference between cool finger waves and your usual beach waves is the precise arrangement finger waves have, which makes your long blonde hair stand out.
-The folds and the “S” shape created by the waves reveal the tones of your hair, complementing your caramel and ash brown hues.
-Jazz it up with a French braid and turn it into more modern finger waves styles.
+The folds and the “S” shape created by the waves reveal the tones of your hair, complementing your caramel and ash-brown hues.
+Jazz it up with a French braid and turn it into modern finger wave styles.

-The brilliant thing about making black hair canvas for those wavy textures is that the light reflects in such a way that it makes your hair shine even more.
-And on such short hair too, the choppy cut makes for the perfect finger waves hairstyle.
+The brilliant thing about making black hair a canvas for those wavy textures, is that the light reflects in such a way that it makes your hair shine even more.
+And on such short hair, too, the choppy cut makes for the perfect finger waves hairstyle.

 A unique vintage look that you can wear in this very contemporary world, beautiful big finger waves are making a comeback.
-This offers all the volume and springing action to your short bob hair.
+The waves offer all the volume and springing action to your short bob hair.

-This dapper look will take you back to the ’20s.
+Opt for a dapper look that will take you back to the ’20s.
 These stylish finger waves create a texture like no other.
 Finger-waving your locks does wonders in creating volume for your long hair.